 The EV of project B is $900,000(.6) + $600,000(.4) = $780,000

 In the above example Project B has a higher probability-weighted expected return and is therefore the better project to select.

 Every finance department knows how challenging performing spend analytics can be.
 Regardless of the type of spend analytics you are performing, it requires big data to ensure accuracy, timely execution, and of course, monitoring.

-DataRails is an enhanced data management tool that can help your team create and monitor financial forecasts faster and more accurately than ever before.
+DataRails is a FP&A solution can help your team create and monitor financial forecasts faster and more accurately than ever before.

 By replacing spreadsheets with real-time data and integrating fragmented workbooks and data sources into one centralized location, you can work in the comfort of excel with the support of a much more sophisticated data management system behind you.

 This takes financial forecasting from time-consuming to rewarding.